StrikingLoo/strikingloo.github.io/wiki-articles/japanese/keigo.md

 Humble language (kenjōgo) is similar to respectful language, in **substituting verbs with other forms**.
 For example: **suru becomes itasu, and morau becomes itadaku**.
-These two verbs are also seen in set phrases such as dō itashimashite andいただきます.
+These two verbs are also seen in set phrases such as dō itashimashite and いただきます.

 Similar to respectful language, **verbs can also change their form by adding a prefix and the verb "suru" or "itasu".** For example, _motsu_ becomes _o mochi shimasu_.
 The use of humble forms